 “Ms. Rad embodies all of the qualities that not only make up an exceptional teacher, but also a mentor,” said Alyssa Leary, an Oregon High School junior.
 “Ms. Rad is always going above and beyond to make sure every single student in the building knows that they are important, supported and loved.
 Whether it be talking with her for just a minute or an hour, Ms. Rad always makes you feel like you matter.”

-Leary said Radostits is “a light in the world” that inspires others to be better versions of themselves.
+Leary said Radostits is “a light in the world” who inspires others to be better versions of themselves.

 Radostits said she strongly believes relationships can overcome all obstacles.
 There is power in mentoring and in relationships between educators, students and parents, as well as the greater community.